Skip to content

 Jason Stolz CLTC, CRPC

 What is a fiduciary?
-A fiduciary is a person or firm that is legally obligated to act in a client’s best interest within a fiduciary relationship.
-In real life, that obligation typically comes down to two core duties: a duty of loyalty (the client’s interests come first, and conflicts must be avoided or clearly disclosed and managed) and a duty of care (recommendations should be prudent, well-informed, and built around the client’s goals, timelines, liquidity needs, and risk capacity).
-If you’ve ever wondered whether a recommendation was built around you or built around a product, understanding fiduciary duty is one of the simplest ways to bring clarity to the process.
+A fiduciary is a person or firm legally obligated to act in a client’s best interest within a fiduciary relationship.
+In practice, that obligation comes down to two core duties: a duty of loyalty — the client’s interests come first, and conflicts must be avoided or clearly disclosed and managed — and a duty of care — recommendations must be prudent, well-informed, and built around the client’s actual goals, timelines, liquidity needs, and risk capacity.
+If you’ve ever wondered whether a recommendation was built around you or built around a product, understanding fiduciary duty is one of the most useful frameworks for evaluating that question clearly.

-This topic matters because many of the biggest “money decisions” are long-term, expensive to reverse, and emotionally loaded: choosing a retirement income approach, coordinating Social Security timing, navigating Medicare choices, deciding whether annuities belong in your plan, or protecting a spouse and family with life insurance.
-“Fiduciary” doesn’t automatically make decisions easy, but it does help you evaluate whether the process is client-driven and conflict-aware.
+This topic matters because many of the most consequential financial decisions are long-term, expensive to reverse, and emotionally loaded: choosing a retirement income structure, coordinating Social Security timing, navigating Medicare choices, deciding whether annuities belong in your plan, or protecting a spouse and family with life insurance.
+“Fiduciary” doesn’t automatically make these decisions easy or guarantee perfect outcomes, but it does raise the bar on the decision process — shifting emphasis from product presentation toward documented comparison, conflict disclosure, and genuine alignment with your goals.

-On this page you’ll learn what fiduciary duty actually means, who owes it (and when), how it differs from “best interest” and “suitability,” what a fiduciary-grade process looks like, and how to ask better questions—especially when comparing retirement-income tools like fixed annuities, bonus annuities, income riders, and insurance-based protection strategies.
+On this page you’ll learn what fiduciary duty actually means in legal and practical terms, who owes it and when, how it differs from “best interest” and “suitability” standards, what a fiduciary-grade process looks like in practice, and how to ask better questions — especially when comparing long-term retirement income tools like fixed annuities, bonus annuities, income riders, and insurance-based protection strategies where the consequences of a poor decision compound over years or decades.

 Compare Retirement Income Tools With Clear Trade-Offs